PackeTsar/meraki-cli/README.md

 ## Install Meraki-CLI

 The easiest (and recommended) way to install Meraki-CLI is to use PIP.

-You can use PIP to install Meraki-CLI with the command `pip3 install meraki-cli` or `python3 -m pip install meraki-cli`.
+You can use PIP to install Meraki-CLI with the command `pip3 install meraki-cli` or `python3 -m pip install meraki-cli`

 To see if Meraki-CLI was successfully installed, run the `meraki` command and see if it displays the help menu.

 ## Getting and Using your API Key